-Candidates for enrolment into postgraduate study programmes can apply in two enrolment periods:
+Candidates for enrolment into postgraduate study programmes can apply in six enrolment periods:

-After submiting electronic application candidates for the first enrolment should send by post (marked: ENROLMENT APPLICATION) by September 15 the following:
+After submiting the electronic application candidates for the first enrolment should send by September 30 the following:

-3. Motivation for studies, including description of research field (1 Page)
+4. Motivation letter for studies, including the selected study programme and the description of research field (1 Page)

-Candidates must complete the enrolment interview with the head of the study program, suggest a supervisor and in case of enrolment into the 1st year also select a list of courses in agreement with the suggested supervisor.
+Candidates must suggest a supervisor and in case of enrolment into the 1st year also select a list of courses in agreement with the suggested supervisor.

 Candidates who have graduated in:

 • direct master's degree study programme, if evaluated with 300 credit points

 • earlier (before Bologna declaration) study programme for the university degree are eligible for enrolment in the doctoral study programme.